Vietnam.vn - Nền tảng quảng bá Việt Nam

 The IMF forecasts headline inflation to remain unchanged at 5.8% in 2024, but there is a significant fundamental shift between richer and poorer countries.
 Specifically, inflation in advanced economies is forecast to be 2.6% in 2024, down 0.4 percentage points from the October 2023 forecast, while inflation in emerging and developing economies is expected to reach 8.1%, up 0.3 percentage points.

-According to the IMF, excluding Argentina, global inflation will fall to 4.9% this year.
+According to the IMF, except for Argentina, global inflation will fall to 4.9% this year.
 The US and China, the world's two largest economies, both saw significant improvements in their growth prospects for 2024.
 The IMF forecasts the US economy will grow 2.1%, down slightly from 2.5% in 2023.
-Meanwhile, China's economy is on track to grow 4.6% this year, up 0.4% from its previous forecast, although that is lower than the 5.2% growth in 2023.
+Meanwhile, China's economy is on track to grow 4.6% this year, up 0.4% from its previous forecast, although this is lower than the 5.2% growth in 2023.

 The resilience of the US and China and the strong performance of emerging market economies have all contributed to a slightly brighter picture.
-India remains a bright spot in the global economy, with the IMF forecasting its economy to grow 6.5% this year, up 0.2 percentage points from its October 2023 forecast.
+India continues to be a bright spot in the global economy.
+The IMF forecasts the country’s economy will grow 6.5% this year, up 0.2 percentage points from its October 2023 forecast.
 The IMF also raised its growth forecasts for Russia, Iran and Brazil.

 Effects of the fight against inflation